Promote, Protect and Improve the Grand Strand

 Diana also runs the Leadership Grand Strand Program, which is currently in its 40th year.
 This is an annual nine-month-long program which combines aspects of leadership training, community service, and community awareness.

 “The program is not so much about developing your business as it is about developing yourself,” says Diana.
 “It makes you stronger and more capable— it broadens your perspective.
-You receive a lot of training improving you, so that you have more to work with, to give back.”
+You receive a lot of self improvement training, so that you have more to work with, to give back.”

 The program was created to connect people with the community, to inspire them to help their community organically.